Lekanville/bbt_research/README.md

 pwd
 export PYTHONPATH=$PYTHONPATH:pwd
 ```
-## Task 1: Clean Data
+## Task 1: Clean the Data
 Run the data cleaning rule (you can specify the number of core to use with the -c command)
 ```
 snakemake -r data_clean -c 1
 ```
 ## Task 2: Decrypt the Data Column
+1. Open code/decrypt.js and define the batchsize for the decryption.
+The set defauult value is 450000

-Run the data decrypting rule (you can specify the number of core to use with the -c command).
-You may need to increase your memory size for this (check point 2 of potential issues below).
-You can monitor the decrption process my monitorin the "decryption_log" file
+2. Run the data decrypting rule (you can specify the number of core to use with the -c command).
+You may also need to increase your memory size for this (check point 2 of potential issues below).
+You can monitor the decrption process my monitorin the "decryption_log" file.

+3. You can monitor the decryption progress in the "decryption_log" file and on the console
 ```
 snakemake -r data_decrypt -c 1
 ```